kchousos/BSc-Thesis/index.md

 I am also thankful to my fellow group members in Prof. Avgerinos' weekly meetings, whose willingness to exchange ideas and offer support was invaluable.
 My appreciation extends to Jorgen and Phaedon, friends who provided thoughtful input and advice along the way.

-A special *thank you* goes to my parents, Christina, and my friends for their constant support and understanding.
+A special *thank you* goes to my parents Giannis and Gianna, Christina, and my friends for their constant support and understanding.
 Their patience and encouragement helped me persevere through this challenging period.

 {{< pagebreak >}}